 Aim 2.
 Evaluate the intervention on occupational heat strain and HRI symptoms in a parallel, comparison, group intervention study in WA tree fruit workers during the summer season.

 Aim 3.
-Assess whether hot evening farmworker housing conditions worsen health effects of workplace heat stress in these workers using a longitudinal observational study design.
+Assess whether hot evening farmworker housing conditions worsen the health effects of workplace heat stress in these workers using a longitudinal observational study design.

 Partnerships and Advisories